disarm-platform/fn-prevalence-predictor-mgcv/SPECS.md

 # fn-prevalence-predictor-mgcv

-Give us a bunch of GeoJSON points with numbers examined and numbers positive, as well as a GeoJSON of prediction points, and we'll predict the probability of occurrence at each prediction point.
+Give us a bunch of GeoJSON points with numbers examined and numbers positive, as well as a GeoJSON of prediction points, and we'll predict the probability of occurrence at each prediction point as well as the uncertainty and exceedance probability (probability that prevalence is greater than a threshold).
+Fits a geoadditive model using `mgcv` package and uses cross-validated predictions from a random forest using ecological/environmental variables as a covariate.
+The function also allows users to obtain the locations of surther sites to survey in order to minimize hotspot classification error.

+See [here](https://www.medrxiv.org/content/10.1101/2020.01.10.20016964v1) for an explanation of the method which is similar except here `mgcv` (geoadditive model) is used to fit the spatial model instead of `spaMM` (geostatistical model).
+This is done to increase computational speed.

 ## Parameters